smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 This document will describe the steps needed to create a custom application in Okta to return custom optional claims in a access token that will be used by SMAOpConRestApi.

-1. After you’ve logged in to Okta, click Admin in the upper right corner to go to the administration dashboard
+1. After you’ve logged in to Okta, click "Admin" in the upper right corner to go to the administration dashboard
     - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-initial.png "Okta - Landing Page")
 1. Once on the administration dashboard, click “Applications” from the left navigation to go to Applications
     - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-application-start.png "Okta - Dashboard")